BerniAmdan/Cafe-Harmony-Dashboard/README.md

+# Cafe-Harmony-Operations and Customer Analysis (Interactive Dashboard created using MS Excel)
-# Cafe-Harmony-Dashboard
+# Project Objective
-A Cafe which has experienced rapid growth and now faces the challenges of improving its overall operational efficiency and customer experience.
-Data has been analyzed by first preprocessing, cleaning, visualizing, drawing insights and then recommendations.
+The Cafe has experienced rapid growth and now faces the challenges of improving its overall operational efficiency and customer experience.
+The company wants to address THIS issue by analyzing the 2014-2016 dataset to gain insight for further decision-making.